 Sylwia helps to maintain the clinic space inside and out to ensure things are running smoothly.
 Contact her at firstname.lastname@example.org

-Katrina is a graduate student from the Chicago School of Psychology helping AZ+A to support and develop new HR processes to streamline the office.
+Katrina is a graduate student from the Chicago School of Psychology AZ+A who is developing and implementing new HR processes to streamline the business.
+She manages and leads monthly staff meetings, coordinates with the operations director, operations manager, and operations staff, and has designed and implemented a benefits structure for employees.